 After a late lunch in York we went to York Minster, the second largest Gothic Cathedral in Northern Europe, and walked up the 270 steps of the tower for some great views over York.
 The Cathedral itself was very impressive, right up there with some of the monsters we saw in Italy.
-Saturday was rubbish weather wise, but we battled the rain for a few hours running from shop to shop through the crazy old streets known as the Shambles.

 We then headed out towards Hull (about an hour east of York).
 Warren's Grandad was born just out of Hull in 1922 (before coming to New Zealand in 1926) in a town called Ferriby, in this very house: